-This course provides an introduction to the discipline of Public Health.
-Students will gain an understanding of the basic concepts and terminologies of public health, and the history and accomplishments of public health officials and agencies.
-An overview of the functions of various public health professions and institutions, and an in-depth examination of the core public health disciplines is covered.
+3 Units: 54 hours of lecture, per term, LR, DG, CSU, UC (C-ID: PHS 101) This course provides an introduction to the discipline of Public Health.
+Students will gain an understanding of the basic concepts and terminologies of public health and the history and accomplishments of public health officials and agencies.
+An overview of the functions of various public health professions and institutions and an in-depth examination of the core public health disciplines are covered.
 Topics of the discipline include the epidemiology of infectious and chronic disease; prevention and control of diseases in the community including the analysis of the social determinants of health and strategies for eliminating disease, illness and health disparities among various populations; community organizing and health promotion programming; environmental health and safety; global health; and healthcare policy and management.